SeanStraus21/gnoll-raider/Documentation/Sprint Log 05.md

-SCRUM LOG - Sprint 05
+Sprint Log 05 <br>
-start date: 10/25/2015
+start date: 10/25/2015 <br>
-end date: 11/07/2015
+end date: 11/07/2015 <br>

 Day 1 Scrum Meeting:
 Date: 10/25/2015
-	fixed a bug with pop-up menus in the multiplayer lobby
+ - fixed a bug with pop-up menus in the multiplayer lobby

 By the next daily scrum I will:
 	1. TEST MULTIPLAYER